zapier/visual-builder/docs/_partners/integration-quality.md

 ## How to view insights

-1. Go to the [Zapier Developer Platform](https://developer.zapier.com/) through your Zapier account to see integrations you can access.
+1. Sign into [Zapier Developer Platform](https://developer.zapier.com/) through your Zapier account to see integrations you can access.
 2. Select an integration to view its insights.
 You **MUST** be an admin or collaborator to view an integration’s Dashboard.
-    * If an integration isn’t listed, ask an admin to invite you or try adding yourself as a collaborator [here](https://developer.zapier.com/join-integration).
+    * If an integration isn’t listed, ask an admin to invite you or try [adding yourself as a collaborator](https://developer.zapier.com/join-integration).
-3. Click on “Dashboard” in the lefthand sidebar to view growth and usage insights.
+3. Navigate to “Dashboard” in the lefthand sidebar to view growth and usage insights.

 ![Screenshot of Dashboard tab in Developer Platform](https://cdn.zappy.app/d7a53ee12f8fb94a44edbc0f8e3195ea.png)